 However, if Korean media inspire you, you most probably want to learn Korean to converse with a native Korean speaker and understand their dramas and songs.
 For that, you should learn Korean slang words, funny phrases, and vocabulary for daily activities like cooking in Korean, etc.

-Follow these simple tips to start to learn Korean by yourself, and you will see how you improve in no time.
+Follow these simple tips to start learning Korean by yourself, and you will see how you improve in no time.
 Pronounce Korean words, and write them down, but most importantly, have fun while you do so.

 Studying a new language can also be a fun experience, especially if you love the language, and I’m sure you love Korean.

-And, of course, you can continue your amazing Korean learning experience with Ling App.
+And, of course, you can continue your amazing Korean learning experience with the Ling app.
 A one-of-a-kind learning app will help you speak Korean to understand your favorite Kdrama or Kpop songs.
-Interested?
-Try it now!